 How do I know that negative research stories from the past won’t happen again?

-Click on the video below to hear a real story about safety and ethics in clinical trials.
+Click on the video below to hear about safety and ethics in clinical trials.

 Today, researchers learn to prevent the mistakes of our past: